Tipi-Hack/tipi-hack.github.io/_drafts/2023-01-22-insomnihack-teaser-autopsy.md

 ktutil:  q
 ```

-We can check that our keytabe etype is 23:
+We can check that our keytab contains the inserted key with etype 23:
 ```
 $ file ins.keytab
 ins.keytab: Kerberos Keytab file, realm=inscorp.com, principal=adm-drp/, type=91085, date=Wed May 19 11:41:52 2060, kvno=23